maciejg-git/litewind-alpine-documentation/components/notify.md

             language: "html",
         },
     ],
+    notifyNewNotification: [
+        {
+            label: "Template",
+            file: "examples/notify-new-notification.liquid",
+            language: "html",
+        },
+    ],
+    notifyStacked: [
+        {
+            label: "Template",
+            file: "examples/notify-stacked.liquid",
+            language: "html",
+        },
+    ],
 }
 props: [
     {
         name: "order",
         type: ["String"],
-        default: "new-on-bottom",
+        default: "default",
         description: "Order of the notifications.
-Valid values are: `new-on-bottom` or `new-on-top`.", },
+Valid values are: `default` or `reversed`.", },
+    {
+        name: "stickyAt",
+        type: ["String"],
+        default: "end",
+        description: "Where to put sticky notifications.
+Valid values are: `start` for the start of the notification array or `end` for the end for the notification array.", },
+    {
+        name: "maxNotifications",
+        type: ["Number"],
+        default: "0",
+        description: "Maximum number of displayed notifications.
+Notification above this number will be buffered.", },
     {
         name: "delay",